nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!…` | Ensure that the index is correctly specified as an integer.
+`Invalid command format! …` | Ensure that the index is correctly specified as an integer.
 `At least one field to edit must be provided.` | Ensure that at least one of name, phone, email, address or tag is specified.
 `The person index provided is invalid` | Ensure that the index provided is within the valid range.
 `Names should only contain alphanumeric characters and spaces, and it should not be blank` | Ensure that the name specified is not blank and contain only alphanumeric characters.
 Whitespaces at the start and end are trimmed.